MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 We recommend that you use RoCE if:

 - You already have deployments with RoCE in your data center
-- You are familiar with your physical network requirements
+- You are knowledgeable with your physical network requirements

 ### Guest RDMA